opsd-io/contribution/docs/terraform_general.md

 asdf plugin add pre-commit
 ```

-To install required tools, run the command as in the example below
+To install the required tools, run the command as in the example below.

 ```shell
 asdf install